Astor63/BL2-Mods/readme.md

 * * * * *

 ## Quest Reward:
-- **Double Quest Reward Redux:** give you the choice to be rewarded between 2 Unique weapons/items instead of a single one
+- **Double Quest Reward Redux:** give you the choice to be rewarded between 2 Unique weapons/items instead of a single one.
 - **Dr Zed E-Tech Geek:** the missions given by Dr Zed give you the choice to be rewarded between 2 E-Tech weapons.
 - **Hammerlock Jakobs Sponsor:** the missions given by Hammerlock give you the choice to be rewarded between 2 Jakobs weapons.